asaadsaad/MWA-homework06-expressjs02/README.md

 **Optional Requirements:**
 * Add a property `"pictures": [{"_id": "1", "filename": "1570286884.jpg"}, {"_id": "2", "filename": "1570286885.jpg"}]` to your `meals` entity.
-* Use a middleware to upload the meal's picture into a directory `./assets/pics`, only `.jpg` files should be accepted and picture size should not exceed `5 MB`, files should be renamed to represent Unix timestamps.
-Note that this request must have a `content-type` of `"multipart/form-data"`. *(You may use `multer` or `formidable` middlewares)*
+* Use a middleware to upload the meal's picture into a directory `./assets/pics`.
+Note that this request must have a `content-type` of `"multipart/form-data"`. *(You may use `multer` or any other middleware to upload binary files)*
 * Define a middleware to serve all static images of `./pictures/*` from `./assets/pics/*`.
 * Explore the possibility of uploading the files to a cloud service like S3.